hadv/vito-interface/SECURE_TRANSACTION_CANCELLATION.md

 ### Core Components

 1. **SafeTransactionCancellationService** (`client/src/services/SafeTransactionCancellationService.ts`)
-   - Main service handling both simple deletion and secure cancellation
+   - Main service providing both simple deletion and secure cancellation options
-   - Determines transaction executability based on signature count vs threshold
+   - Analyzes transaction state and user permissions for both methods
-   - Manages gas estimation and cost calculation
+   - Manages gas estimation and cost calculation for secure cancellation

 2. **EnhancedTransactionCancellationModal** (`client/src/components/wallet/components/EnhancedTransactionCancellationModal.tsx`)
+   - User-friendly modal allowing Safe owners to choose their preferred cancellation method
-   - Enhanced UI component with security warnings and cost estimates
+   - Shows both options with clear explanations and recommendations
-   - Different flows for simple deletion vs secure cancellation
-   - Real-time gas estimation and user feedback
+   - Real-time gas estimation and cost transparency

 3. **Updated TransactionsPage** (`client/src/components/wallet/pages/TransactionsPage.tsx`)
-   - Integrated with the new cancellation system
+   - Integrated with the new flexible cancellation system
-   - Visual indicators for different cancellation types
+   - Single "Cancel" button that opens the method selection modal
-   - Permission-based button states
+   - Permission-based availability

-### Security Model
+### Flexible Security Model

+The implementation provides **user choice** between two cancellation methods:

-#### Simple Deletion (Non-Executable Transactions)
+#### Simple Deletion
-- **Condition**: `signatures.length < threshold`
 - **Action**: Remove from SafeTxPool contract
-- **Security**: Safe because transaction cannot be executed without additional signatures
+- **Speed**: Instant
+- **Cost**: Free
+- **Security**: Sufficient for most cases, but executable transactions could theoretically still be executed by someone with the transaction data
-- **Permissions**: Only transaction proposer can delete
+- **Permissions**: Transaction proposer OR any Safe owner
+- **Recommended for**: Non-executable transactions or when speed is prioritized

-#### Secure Cancellation (Executable Transactions)
+#### Secure Cancellation
-- **Condition**: `signatures.length >= threshold`
 - **Action**: Execute a nonce-consuming transaction on-chain
+- **Speed**: Requires blockchain confirmation
+- **Cost**: Gas fees (typically small)
-- **Security**: Invalidates original transaction by consuming the nonce
+- **Security**: Maximum security - permanently invalidates the original transaction
-- **Permissions**: Any Safe owner can initiate cancellation
+- **Permissions**: Any Safe owner
+- **Recommended for**: Executable transactions or when maximum security is required

+### User Empowerment

+Safe owners can now choose their preferred approach based on:
+- **Risk tolerance**: How concerned they are about the theoretical execution risk
+- **Urgency**: Whether they need immediate cancellation or can wait for blockchain confirmation
+- **Cost sensitivity**: Whether they prefer free deletion or are willing to pay gas for maximum security
+- **Transaction state**: Whether the transaction is executable or not (with appropriate recommendations)

 ### Cancellation Transaction Design